 Most of Iran's allies are similarly geopolitical pariahs.
 It is one of the few countries that supports the Syrian government in its ongoing civil war.
-It also gets along okay with Russia.
+It also gets along okay with Russia and North Korea.

 Though Iranians do not like to say they imitate Western culture per se, in reality the country is extremely multicultural and open to foreign influences.